LalitMaganti/sismo/README.md

 # sismo

-*Simple, cross-platform performance debugging for native developers.*
+*Simple, cross-platform tooling to debug your program's performance and understand what it's doing.*

-**WARNING: this is still a very experimental project and is expected to evolve significantly over time.**
+> [!WARNING]
+> **This is a personal playground project, not intended for production
+> use.** It's early, very experimental, and expected to change a lot.
+>
+> - **"sismo" is a codename** and will almost certainly change — don't
+>   read anything into the name.
+> - It will likely be **upstreamed into
+>   [Perfetto](https://github.com/google/perfetto)** at some point, so
+>   treat everything here as provisional.

 ## What?